Statue of Liberty: Design, style, and symbolism

 Bartholdi and Laboulaye considered how best to express the idea of American liberty.
 In early American history, two female figures were frequently used as cultural symbols of the nation.
 One of these symbols, the personified Columbia, was seen as an embodiment of the United States in the manner that Britannia was identified with the United Kingdom, and Marianne came to represent France.
 Columbia had supplanted the traditional European Personification of the Americas as an "Indian princess", which had come to be regarded as uncivilized and derogatory toward Americans.
 The other significant female icon in American culture was a representation of Liberty, derived from Libertas, the goddess of freedom widely worshipped in ancient Rome, especially among emancipated slaves.
 A Liberty figure adorned most American coins of the time, and representations of Liberty appeared in popular and civic art, including Thomas Crawford's Statue of Freedom (1863) atop the dome of the United States Capitol Building.

-The statue's design evokes iconography evident in ancient history including the Egyptian goddess Isis, the ancient Greek deity of the same name, the Roman Columbia and the Christian iconography of the Virgin Mary.

 Thomas Crawford's Statue of Freedom (1854–1857) tops the dome of the Capitol building in Washington.

 Artists of the 18th and 19th centuries striving to evoke republican ideals commonly used representations of Libertas as an allegorical symbol.
 A figure of Liberty was also depicted on the Great Seal of France.
 However, Bartholdi and Laboulaye avoided an image of revolutionary liberty such as that depicted in Eugène Delacroix's famed Liberty Leading the People (1830).
 In this painting, which commemorates France's July Revolution, a half-clothed Liberty leads an armed mob over the bodies of the fallen.
 Laboulaye had no sympathy for revolution, and so Bartholdi's figure would be fully dressed in flowing robes.
 Instead of the impression of violence in the Delacroix work, Bartholdi wished to give the statue a peaceful appearance and chose a torch, representing progress, for the figure to hold.
 Its second toe on both feet is longer than its big toe, a condition known as Morton's toe or 'Greek foot'.
 This was an aesthetic staple of ancient Greek art and reflects the classical influences on the statue.